input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Networking

-* adding new protocol similar to ChainSync or TxSubmission
+* adding new protocol similar to ChainSync or TxSubmission for Votes
-  * votes are propagated as hashes at the header level and pulled by the consumer downstream
+* Certificates are diffused as transactions within blocks

 ## Consensus